4liceD/Account-Manager/README.md

 This is a **community-maintained fork** of the original [Account-Manager](https://github.com/swiveI/Account-Manager) project.

+# Beta

+Currently this fork is in Beta.
+It should be useable with the Namespace _4liceD.Utilities.AccountManager However I'm still working on a drop in replacement solution, so custom scripts don't need to update their namespace

 Account manager is a tool for converting spreadsheet data, via csv, into arrays for easy access by `Udonbehaviours` within VRChat.

 This tool is designed to handle tracking player data via spreadsheets and bringing that data into VRChat.